salvogiangri/UN1CA/docs/guide/recovery.md

   - **Magisk/KernelSU Manager**: open the Magisk/KernelSU Manager app and select "Reboot to recovery" option in the Toolbar menu.
 - Open the Install menu, select the UN1CA package you previously downloaded and flash it.
 UI might vary depending which recovery you've installed.
 - Your specific device installer might have a "Post-install" feature enabled which will automatically reboot your device a few times.
 Don't worry about it.
-- Once the install has finished, open the Wipe → Format Data menu, type "yes" and confirm. **This step is only required the very first time you install the ROM.**
+- Once the installation has finished, open the Wipe → Format Data menu, type "yes" and confirm. **This step is only required the very first time you install the ROM.**

-If you have followed every step correctly, the ROM has been installed succesfully and you can now exit recovery by selecting Reboot → System.
+If you followed every step correctly, the ROM has been installed succesfully and you can now exit recovery by selecting Reboot → System.

-If any other error/issue occurs, please refer to the [Troubleshooting]({% link faq/index.md %}) section.
+If you encounter any error/issue, please refer to the [Troubleshooting]({% link faq/index.md %}) section.

 ## Updating the ROM
 {: .pb-2 }